Hands Held in the Snow

 An older man scooted up next to her, trying to get a look at the carrots behind her.
 She darted out of the way.
 Her face turned bright red as she realized she had been obstructing his view.

 Her name was Emi L’Hime.
 Daughter of two of Balarand’s most important diplomats.
 She had been going for a simple stroll through the city on a day she was supposed to be writing a paper.

 Emi took one hand from her folded-up arms to brush her thin, straight hair behind her ear, and she took a few steps backwards, out of the way.
 But then she felt a sharp pain in her thigh– she bumped into the corner of a table.
 A few onions tumbled off and thudded against the ground.
 The older man gave a look.

-Still blushing, she bent her knees and crouched down to pick the onions up and place them back on the table– but stopped when something caught her notice.
+Still blushing, she looked down at the onions, ready to pick them up and put them back on the table– but stopped when something caught her notice.

 At that moment, in this marketplace, in a street packed with people and bursting with noise of all sorts, Emi’s eyes lowered, and Beatrice’s raised.

 And those two pairs of eyes met, and stopped on each other’s faces.

 On an otherwise unmemorable day, Beatrice and Emi saw each other for the very first time.
 Nobody but the two of them could say what happened.